ar1a3131/Expenses_DB/README.md

 # ExpensesDB 💰

-Tech Stack: React for frontend, Node.js for backend to integrate and interact with PostgreSQL table of expenses
+Tech Stack: React for frontend, Node.js for backend to integrate and interact with PostgreSQL table of expenses on Docker

 ## Getting Started with Create React App